paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-009-defense-budget-matters.md

 Pub.
 L. 116–283, div.
 A, title XII, § 1221(d), Jan.
 1, 2021, 134 Stat.
 3928, provided that: “(1) Report required.—At the same time as the submission of the budget of the President (as submitted to Congress pursuant to [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim), United States Code) for fiscal year 2022 and each fiscal year thereafter, the Secretary of Defense shall submit a report with accompanying budgetary details regarding Operation Inherent Resolve. “(2) Elements of report.—At a minimum, the report required by paragraph (1) shall include—“(A)(i) for the first report, a history of the operation and its objectives; and “(ii) for each subsequent report, a description of the operation and its objectives during the prior fiscal year; “(B) a detailed description of the weapons and equipment purchased using the Counter-ISIS Train and Equip Fund in the prior fiscal year; “(C) a list and description of activities and exercises carried out under the operation during the prior fiscal year; “(D) a description of the purpose and goals of such activities and exercises and an assessment of the degree to which stated goals were achieved during the prior fiscal year; “(E) a description of criteria used to judge the effectiveness of joint exercises and other efforts to build partner capacity under the operation during the prior fiscal year; “(F) a description of the forces deployed under the operation, their deployment locations, and activities undertaken; “(G) the information required under paragraph (3); and “(H) any other matters the Secretary determines appropriate. “(3) Elements of budgetary details.—At a minimum, the budgetary details accompanying the report required by paragraph (1)—“(A) shall include—“(i) a description of expenditures related to the operation for the fiscal year preceding the fiscal year of the budget covered by the report; “(ii) with respect to the amount requested for the operation in the budget covered by the report—“(I) any significant change in methodology used to determine the budgetary details included in the report and the categories used to organize such details; and “(II) a narrative justification for any significant changes in the amount requested as compared to the amount requested and the amount expended for the fiscal year preceding the fiscal year of the budget covered by the report; and “(iii) with respect to the estimated direct and indirect expenditures for the operation in the budget covered by the report—“(I) detailed information on the estimated direct expenditures and indirect expenditures broken down by category (including with respect to operations, force protection, in-theater support, equipment reset and readiness, military construction, mobilization, incremental and total deployment costs, and exercises) and any additional accounts and categories the Secretary determines to be relevant; and “(II) a description of the methodology and metrics used by the Secretary to define the contribution of indirect costs to the operation or an explanation of pro-rated amounts based on the level of support provided to the operation; and “(B) may include a breakdown of expenditures and the amount requested for the operation in the budget covered by the report by line item, including with respect to procurement accounts, military personnel accounts, operation and maintenance accounts, research, development, test, and evaluation accounts, and military construction accounts. “(4) Form.—The report and accompanying budget details required by paragraph (1) shall be submitted in unclassified form, but may include a classified annex. “(5) Sunset.—The requirements of this subsection shall terminate on the date on which Operation Inherent Resolve (or a successor operation) concludes. “(6) Definitions.—In this subsection:“(A) The term ‘direct expenditures’ means, with respect to amounts expended or estimated to be expended for Operation Inherent Resolve, amounts used directly for supporting counter-ISIS activities and missions. “(B) The term ‘indirect expenditures’ means, with respect to amounts expended or estimated to be expended for Operation Inherent Resolve, amounts used for programs or activities that the Secretary of Defense determines enable the Armed Forces to carry out the operation.”

 #### Report and Budget Details Regarding Operation Spartan Shield
 Pub.
 L. 116–283, div.
 A, title XII, § 1225, Jan.
 1, 2021, 134 Stat.
-3931, provided that: “(a) Report Required.—At the same time as the submission of the budget of the President (as submitted to Congress pursuant to [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim), United States Code) for fiscal year 2022 and each fiscal year thereafter, the Secretary of Defense shall submit a report with accompanying budgetary details regarding Operation Spartan Shield. “(b) Elements of Report.—At a minimum, the report required by subsection (a) shall include—“(1)(A) for the first report, a history of the operation and its objectives; and “(B) for each subsequent report, a description of the operation and its objectives during the prior fiscal year; “(2) a list and description of activities and exercises carried out under the operation during the prior fiscal year; “(3) a description of the purpose and goals of such activities and exercises and an assessment of the degree to which stated goals were achieved during the prior fiscal year; “(4) a description of criteria used to judge the effectiveness of joint exercises and other efforts to build partner capacity under the operation during the prior fiscal year; “(5) a description of the forces deployed under the operation, their deployment locations, and activities undertaken; “(6) the information required under subsection (c); and “(7) any other matters the Secretary determines appropriate. “(c) Elements of Budgetary Details.—At a minimum, the budgetary details accompanying the report required by subsection (a)—“(1) shall include—“(A) a description of expenditures related to the operation for the fiscal year preceding the fiscal year of the budget covered by the report; “(B) with respect to the amount requested for the operation in the budget covered by the report—“(i) any significant change in methodology used to determine the budgetary details included in the report and the categories used to organize such details; and “(ii) a narrative justification for any significant changes in the amount requested as compared to the amount requested and the amount expended for the fiscal year preceding the fiscal year of the budget covered by the report; and “(C) with respect to the estimated direct and indirect expenditures for the operation in the budget covered by the report—“(i) detailed information on the estimated direct expenditures and indirect expenditures broken down by category (including with respect to operations, force protection, in-theater support, equipment reset and readiness, military construction, mobilization, incremental and total deployment costs, and exercises) and any additional accounts and categories the Secretary determines to be relevant; and “(ii) a description of the methodology and metrics used by the Secretary to define the contribution of indirect costs to the operation or an explanation of pro-rated amounts based on the level of support provided to the operation; and “(2) may include a breakdown of expenditures and the amount requested for the operation in the budget covered by the report by line item, including with respect to procurement accounts, military personnel accounts, operation and maintenance accounts, research, development, test, and evaluation accounts, and military construction accounts. “(d) Form.—The report and accompanying budget details required by subsection (a) shall be submitted in unclassified form, but may include a classified annex. “(e) Sunset.—The requirements of this section shall terminate on the date on which Operation Spartan Shield (or a successor operation) concludes. “(f) Definitions.—In this section:“(1) The term ‘direct expenditures’ means, with respect to amounts expended or estimated to be expended for Operation Spartan Shield, amounts used directly for supporting deterrence activities and missions. “(2) The term ‘indirect expenditures’ means, with respect to amounts expended or estimated to be expended for Operation Spartan Shield, amounts used for programs or activities that the Secretary of Defense determines enable the Armed Forces to carry out the operation.”
+3931, as amended by Pub.
+L. 117–263, div.
+A, title X, § 1055, Dec.
+23, 2022, 136 Stat.
+2778, provided that: “(a) Report Required.—At the same time as the submission of the budget of the President (as submitted to Congress pursuant to [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim), United States Code) for fiscal year 2022 and each fiscal year thereafter, the Secretary of Defense shall submit a report with accompanying budgetary details regarding Operation Spartan Shield. “(b) Elements of Report.—At a minimum, the report required by subsection (a) shall include—“(1)(A) for the first report, a history of the operation and its objectives; and “(B) for each subsequent report, a description of the operation and its objectives during the prior fiscal year; “(2) a list and description of activities and exercises carried out under the operation during the prior fiscal year; “(3) a description of the purpose and goals of such activities and exercises and an assessment of the degree to which stated goals were achieved during the prior fiscal year; “(4) a description of criteria used to judge the effectiveness of joint exercises and other efforts to build partner capacity under the operation during the prior fiscal year; “(5) a description of the forces deployed under the operation, their deployment locations, and activities undertaken; “(6) the information required under subsection (c); “(7) a list of all countries in which Task Force Spartan operated during the prior fiscal year; “(8) a description of activities conducted pursuant to the operation to build the military readiness of partner forces during the prior fiscal year, including—“(A) training exercises; “(B) joint exercises; and “(C) bilateral or multilateral exchanges; “(9) an assessment of the extent to which the activities described in paragraph (8) improved—“(A) the military readiness of such partner forces; “(B) the national security of the United States; and “(C) the national security of allies and partners of the United States; “(10) a description of criteria used to make the assessment required under paragraph (9); and “(11) any other matters the Secretary determines appropriate. “(c) Elements of Budgetary Details.—At a minimum, the budgetary details accompanying the report required by subsection (a)—“(1) shall include—“(A) a description of expenditures related to the operation for the fiscal year preceding the fiscal year of the budget covered by the report; “(B) with respect to the amount requested for the operation in the budget covered by the report—“(i) any significant change in methodology used to determine the budgetary details included in the report and the categories used to organize such details; and “(ii) a narrative justification for any significant changes in the amount requested as compared to the amount requested and the amount expended for the fiscal year preceding the fiscal year of the budget covered by the report; and “(C) with respect to the estimated direct and indirect expenditures for the operation in the budget covered by the report—“(i) detailed information on the estimated direct expenditures and indirect expenditures broken down by category (including with respect to operations, force protection, in-theater support, equipment reset and readiness, military construction, mobilization, incremental and total deployment costs, and exercises) and any additional accounts and categories the Secretary determines to be relevant; and “(ii) a description of the methodology and metrics used by the Secretary to define the contribution of indirect costs to the operation or an explanation of pro-rated amounts based on the level of support provided to the operation; and “(2) may include a breakdown of expenditures and the amount requested for the operation in the budget covered by the report by line item, including with respect to procurement accounts, military personnel accounts, operation and maintenance accounts, research, development, test, and evaluation accounts, and military construction accounts. “(d) Form.—The report and accompanying budget details required by subsection (a) shall be submitted in unclassified form, but may include a classified annex. “(e) Sunset.—The requirements of this section shall terminate on the date on which Operation Spartan Shield (or a successor operation) concludes. “(f) Definitions.—In this section:“(1) The term ‘direct expenditures’ means, with respect to amounts expended or estimated to be expended for Operation Spartan Shield, amounts used directly for supporting deterrence activities and missions. “(2) The term ‘indirect expenditures’ means, with respect to amounts expended or estimated to be expended for Operation Spartan Shield, amounts used for programs or activities that the Secretary of Defense determines enable the Armed Forces to carry out the operation.”

 #### Budgeting of Department of Defense Relating to Extreme Weather
 Pub.
 L. 116–92, div.
 A, title III, § 328, Dec.
 20, 2019, 133 Stat.
-1311, provided that: “(a) In General.—The Secretary of Defense shall include in the annual budget submission of the President under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim), United States Code—“(1) a dedicated budget line item for adaptation to, and mitigation of, effects of extreme weather on military networks, systems, installations, facilities, and other assets and capabilities of the Department of Defense; and “(2) an estimate of the anticipated adverse impacts to the readiness of the Department and the financial costs to the Department during the year covered by the budget of the loss of, or damage to, military networks, systems, installations, facilities, and other assets and capabilities of the Department, including loss of or obstructed access to training ranges, as a result [of] extreme weather events. “(b) Disaggregation of Impacts and Costs.—The estimate under subsection (a)(2) shall set forth the adverse readiness impacts and financial costs under that subsection by military department, Defense Agency, and other component or element of the Department. “(c) Extreme Weather Defined.—In this section, the term ‘extreme weather’ means recurrent flooding, drought, desertification, wildfires, and thawing permafrost.”
+1311, as amended by Pub.
+L. 117–263, div.
+A, title III, § 321, Dec.
+23, 2022, 136 Stat.
+2510, provided that: “(a) In General.—The Secretary of Defense shall include in the annual budget submission of the President under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim), United States Code—“(1) a dedicated budget line item for adaptation to, and mitigation of, effects of extreme weather on military networks, systems, installations, facilities, and other assets and capabilities of the Department of Defense; “(2) an estimate of the anticipated adverse impacts to the readiness of the Department and the financial costs to the Department during the year covered by the budget of the loss of, or damage to, military networks, systems, installations, facilities, and other assets and capabilities of the Department, including loss of or obstructed access to training ranges, as a result [of] extreme weather events; and “(3) a calculation of the annual costs to the Department for—“(A) assistance that is—“(i) provided to the Federal Emergency Management Agency or any Federal land management agency (as such term is defined in section 802 of the Federal Lands Recreation Enhancement Act ([16 U.S.C.
+6801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section6801&num=0&edition=prelim))) pursuant to a request for such assistance and in consultation with the National Interagency Fire Center; or “(ii) provided under title 10 or title 32, United States Code, to any State, territory, or possession of the United States, regarding extreme weather; and “(B) resourcing required to support—“(i) wildfire response, recovery, or restoration efforts occurring within military installations or other facilities of the Department; or “(ii) any Federal agency other than the Department (including the Federal Emergency Management Agency and the National Interagency Fire Center) with respect to wildfire response, recovery, or restoration efforts, where such resourcing is not reimbursed. “(b) Disaggregation of Impacts and Costs.—The estimate under subsection (a)(2) shall set forth the adverse readiness impacts and financial costs under that subsection by military department, Defense Agency, and other component or element of the Department. “(c) Extreme Weather Defined.—In this section, the term ‘extreme weather’ means recurrent flooding, drought, desertification, wildfires, and thawing permafrost.”

 #### Inclusion of Procurement Technical Assistance Cooperative Agreement Program in Annual Budget Justification Documents
 Pub.
 L. 116–92, div.
 A, title VIII, § 852(c), Dec.
 20, 2019, 133 Stat.
 1511, provided that: “The Secretary of Defense shall submit to Congress, as a part of the defense budget materials (as defined in [section 234(d) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section234/d&num=0&edition=prelim), United States Code) for fiscal year 2021 and each fiscal year thereafter, a budget justification display that includes the procurement technical assistance cooperative agreement program under [former] chapter 142 of title 10, United States Code [see chapter 388 of this title], as part of the budget justification for Operation and Maintenance, Defense-wide for the Office of the Secretary of Defense.”